1LE00/frontend-assignment/README.md

 ### Bonus Points:

 - Making use of TypeScript for type safety.
+- Use of Next.js is preferred over react
 - Use of global state management with Redux toolkit, Recoil or any other state management library.
 - Implement a responsive UI to improve user experience on mobile devices.
 - Handle loading and error states during data fetching.